-These terms are often used interchangeably in marketing jargon, but they do actually serve a purpose on your skin and indicate a spectrum of intensity, in order to accurately define them, you need to look at the ingredient lists.
+These terms are often used interchangeably in marketing jargon.
+Still, they actually serve a purpose on your skin and indicate a spectrum of intensity; to define them accurately, you need to look at the ingredient lists.

 Brightening ingredients: Gentle exfoliators, like alpha hydroxy acids and enzymes, are brightening.
 These help with conditions like dullness, flat mature skin, uneven skin tone, and general dryness – they press fast forward on the way your skin naturally exfoliates dead cells.
 They won’t lighten your skin past its natural tone.

-Lightening ingredients: This is the role of Vitamin A, Vitamin C, niacinamide, kojic, and azelaic acids, all of these ingredients interfere with melanin production, so technically, they’re lightening.
-All of these influence pigment production at a cellular level, so they can treat more of the stubborn conditions like melasma, age spots, and hyperpigmentation, but because they work gradually, the risk of altering your overall skin tone is minimal.
+Lightening ingredients: This is the role of Vitamin A, Vitamin C, niacinamide, kojic, and azelaic acids; all of these ingredients interfere with melanin production, so technically, they’re lightening.
+All of these influence pigment production at a cellular level, so they can treat more of the stubborn conditions like melasma, age spots, and hyperpigmentation.
+Still, because they work gradually, the risk of altering your overall skin tone is minimal.